edoardo-aba/EE-Assignment_1/README.md

 # EE-Assignment_1
-Repository fot the first project of  Experimentation &amp; Evaluation SA
+Repository for the first project of  Experimentation &amp; Evaluation SA